AltspaceVR/altspacevr-project-impostor-rendering/README.md

 - Fork and clone the repo.

+- Open the Main.unity scene.

+- You will find a labeled hierarchy with the skateboard object and a quad that can be used as the impostor

 # Part 1 - Realtime Impostor

 An imposter is a type of billboard, intended to replace a mesh that is capable of presenting a different texture based on the angle that it is viewed from.
 This allows it to be viewed from the side or behind while still looking like a reasonable approximation of the original mesh.